-Section 1.
+- Section 1.
 Standing Committees.
-The Executive Committee and Ethics Committee shall be the standing committees of the corporation.
+The Executive Committee and Ethics Committee shall be the standing committees of the corporation. - Section 2.

-Section 2.
 Executive Committee.
 The Executive Committee shall have and exercise all the powers delegated to it by the Board of Directors in the management and direction of the corporation between Board meetings.
-The Executive Committee shall be composed of the four corporate officers plus the immediate Past President, or in the event that the Immediate Past President is unable to serve, one at large member selected by the Board of Directors, who must also be a member of the Board.
-A quorum shall be a simple majority of the Committee's voting membership.
+The Executive Committee shall be composed of the four corporate officers plus the immediate Past President, or if the Immediate Past President is unable to serve, one at large member selected by the Board of Directors, who must also be a member of the Board.
+A quorum shall be a simple majority of the Committee's voting membership. - Section 3.

-Section 3.
 Ethics Committee.
-The Ethics Committee shall consist of six (6) persons appointed by the Board of Directors for terms established by the Board of Directors.
+The Ethics Committee shall consist of six (6) persons appointed by the Board of Directors for separate terms of three (3) years.
+If a vacancy occurs for any reason, the Board of Directors must appoint a successor for the remainder of the term.
 Such persons must be members of the corporation.
+The immediate Past President shall serve as chairperson of the Ethics Committee.
 The Ethics Committee shall include both Directors and members of the corporation.
 The Immediate Past President shall serve as committee chairperson.
-It shall be the duty of the committee to serve as a forum for reviewing specific complaints against individual members of the corporation; and, in general, to develop policies and guidelines, including the process to review specific complaints, for Board approval which will raise the standards of ethical responsibility and increase the public acceptance of the profession of lobbying.

-Section 4.
-Nominating Committee.
-At least 60 days prior to each Annual Meeting, the President with approval of the Executive Committee, shall appoint five persons from the Board and membership to serve as a Nominating Committee.
-The Immediate Past President shall be serve as chairperson of the Nominating Committee.
-The Committee shall nominate members for the Board, under provisions of Article V, Section 2, subject to election by the membership at the annual meeting.
-The Committee shall also nominate the officers of the corporation, under provisions of Article VI, Section 2, subject to election by the Board of Directors.
+It shall be the duty of the committee to raise the standards of ethical responsibility and increase the public acceptance of the profession of lobbying by establishing best practices to enhance ethical standards and compliance.
+The committee will also serve as a forum for reviewing specific complaints against members of the corporation and develop policies an guidelines to review specific complaints. - Section 4.
+Nominating Committee. (a) At least 60 days prior to each Annual Meeting, the President with approval of the Executive Committee, shall appoint five persons from the Board and membership to serve as a Nominating Committee.
+The Immediate Past President shall serve as chairperson of the Nominating Committee.
+The Committee shall nominate members for the Board, under provisions of Article V, Section

+- 2, subject to election by the membership at the annual meeting.
 Nothing in these Bylaws shall preclude any member from being nominated from the floor at the annual meeting.
-The Nominating Committee shall report its recommendations to the full membership by mail at least 30 days prior to the date set for the annual meeting.
+The Nominating Committee shall report its recommendations to the full membership by mail or electronic means at least 10 days prior to the date set for the annual meeting. - (b) The Committee shall also nominate the officers of the corporation as described in Article VI, Section 2.
+The nominations for President and Vice-President are subject to Section 6 of Article VI of these bylaws.
+The nomination for Immediate Past President is subject to Section 5 of Article VI of these bylaws. - Section 5.

-Section 5.
 Special Committees.
 Special committees may be created by the President or the Board of Directors, as may be necessary, to carry out the affairs of the corporation.
-All such committees shall be appointed by the President with the approval of the Board.
+All such committees shall be appointed by the President with the approval of the Board of Directors and must submit a report of activity to the Board of Directors at least once every three months.
+Special committees are disbanded through failing to report to the Board of Directors for a period of at least two years or through affirmative action by the Board of Directors.